How to stop food sticking to the pan

 It shouldn’t matter what kind of frying pan you use

 To be fair, we are in rented accommodation at the moment, and the frying pans are well used and abused over the years.
-The non-stick ones are pretty scratched from the previous renters and we need to buy some new ones.
+The non-stick ones are pretty scratched from the previous renters so we needed to buy some new ones.
 We do miss having our old frying pan, one of the main essentials we used.
-We listed the most useful pan set we had here on our foodie wishlist page.
+We listed the most useful pan set we had on our foodie wishlist page.
 We’d order the same ones in a flash, if only we could, but we don’t get Amazon deliveries easily here on the island ( boooo !).
 So I’m turning to fool proof science to help me out .

 How it works